ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 A company hosts its website on Amazon S3.
 The website serves petabytes of outbound traffic monthly, which accounts for most of the company's AWS costs.
 What should a solutions architect do to reduce costs?

-- A. Configure Amazon CloudFront with the existing website as the origin.
+- ==A. Configure Amazon CloudFront with the existing website as the origin.==
 - B. Move the website to Amazon EC2 with Amazon EBS volumes for storage.
 - C. Use AWS Global Accelerator and specify the existing website as the endpoint.
 - D. Rearchitect the website to run on a combination of Amazon API Gateway and AWS Lambda.